yoeko/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 > Note: When you use a navigator (such as stack navigator), you'll need to follow the installation instructions of that navigator for any additional dependencies.
 If you're getting an error "Unable to resolve module", you need to install that module in your project.

-## Wrapping your app in `NavigationContainer`
+## Setting up React Navigation

+Once you've installed and configured the dependencies, you can move on to setting up your project to use React Navigation.

+When using React Navigation, you configure [**navigators**](glossary-of-terms.md#navigator) in your app.
+Navigators handle the transition between screens in your app and provide UI such as header, tab bar etc.

+There are 2 primary ways to configure the navigators:

+### Static configuration

+The static configuration API has reduced boilerplate and simplifies things such as TypeScript types and deep linking.
+If you're staring a new project or are new to React Navigation, this is the **recommended way** to set up your app.

+To get started with static configuration, continue to ["Getting started with static API"](hello-react-navigation-static.md).

+### Dynamic configuration

+The dynamic configuration allows for more flexibility, but requires more boilerplate and configuration.

-Now, we need to wrap the whole app in `NavigationContainer`.
+To get started with dynamic configuration, first we need to wrap your app in `NavigationContainer`.
 Usually you'd do this in your entry file, such as `index.js` or `App.js`:

 ```js
 import * as React from 'react';